Overactive bladder is a condition where the bladder is unable to hold urine normally.

 Research suggeststhis is beneficial for both nighttime urination and OAB.

-- Magnesium hydroxide: These supplements were shown in one small study to improve symptoms of urinary incontinence and nocturia in over 50 percent of female participants.
+- Magnesium hydroxide: These supplements were shown in one small study to improve symptoms of urinary incontinence and nocturia in

 - Vitamin D: A 2010 study found that higher vitamin D levels were associated with a